 15. If the AF selected one of the background transfer policies included in the candidate list, steps 8 - 13 from subclause 5.5.4 are executed.

 16-17.
-If the PCF subscribed to notification of "IndividualBDTdata" resource data changes in the UDR, the UDR invokes the Nudr_DataRepository_Notify service operation to the PCF by sending the HTTP POST request to the resource URI "{notificationUri}" as specified in 3GPP TS 29.519 [12].
+If the PCF subscribed to notification of "IndividualBDTdata" resource data changes in the UDR, the UDR invokes the Nudr_DataRepository_Notify service operation to the PCF by sending the HTTP POST request to the callback URI "{notificationUri}" as specified in 3GPP TS 29.519 [12].

 NOTE 3: The PCF might be a different one than the PCF handling the BDT negotiation procedures, although in the figure it is represented as the same one for the simplification.